bbasketballer75/theporadas_site/SECURITY_NOTES.md

 ## CodeQL Gating Rationale (Temporary Control)

-Status: Implemented conditional skip to avoid noisy failing runs while repository Code Scanning is disabled for this private repo.
+Status: Original conditional skip was documented here.
+The gating line has since been removed from `codeql.yml`; current blocker is feature enablement (Code Scanning itself), not workflow condition.
+This historical rationale is retained for audit context.

 ### What Exists